-Duck Tape has been growing in popularity for crafts for quite some time now, and Duck brand has responded by hosting a Stick-or-Treat Duct Tape Jack-o’-lantern Contest for the last several years.
-Three cash prizes will be awarded to the most creative duct tape Jack-o’-lantern!
+Duck Tape has been growing in popularity for crafts for quite some time now, and they’ve responded by hosting a Stick-or-Treat Duct Tape Jack-o’-lantern Contest for the last several years.
+Three cash prizes will be awarded to the most creative Duck Tape Jack-o’-lantern!

-With an idea for duct tape bat pumpkins in mind, I headed to Walmart to pick up some pie pumpkins and Duck brand Duct Tape.
-I was surprised at just how many colors and patterns they had in stock!
+With an idea for Duck Tape bat pumpkins in mind, I headed to Walmart to pick up some pie pumpkins and Duck Brand duct tape.
+I was surprised at just how many colors and patterns my store had in stock!

-I started by wrapping my pumpkin on four sides with black duct tape.
+I started by wrapping my pumpkin on four sides with black Duck Tape.
 Then I continued to add strips to fill in until the entire pumpkin was covered.

-This would make it quite easy to do this project with small children, as you could just cut out all of the pieces and allow them to do the decorating part.
+TIP: Cutting out the “stickers” would make it quite easy to do this project with small children.
+You could just cut out all of the pieces and then allow them to do the decorating part.
 No mess!

-I created the ears by folding a black piece of duct tape in half with part of the sticky side still showing at the bottom.
+I created the ears by folding a black piece of Duck Tape in half with part of the sticky side still showing at the bottom.
 Then I clipped the upper part into a triangle shape and attached them to either side of the pumpkin.

-Finally, I cut the wings out of stiff cardboard and covered them with black duct tape.
-I attached them with more duct tape, but I'm finding that they're a bit wobbly, so I'll probably go back and cut some slits in the pumpkins to attach them more securely.
+Finally, I cut the wings out of stiff cardboard and also covered them with black Duck Tape.
+Then I attached them to the pumpkins with more Duck Tape.

-I just love the way my bats turned out, and once I figured out what I was doing, it was infinitely easier than carving a pumpkin.
+I just love the way my bats turned out!
+Once I figured out what I was doing, it was infinitely easier than carving a pumpkin.
 If you’d like to try your hand at them, I made a convenient downloadable template you can use.

 But the best part?
-When Halloween is over, I can peel off the tape and use my pumpkins to make more homemade pumpkin puree!
+When Halloween is over, I can peel off the tape and repurpose my pumpkins to make more homemade pumpkin puree!